Lisa Smith granted bail on conditions including internet ban

 Smith joined the Irish Defence Forces after leaving school in 2000 and also served with the Air Corps on the government jet.

-Special Detective Unit (SDU) Sergeant Gareth Kane objected to bail citing the seriousness of the case and possible flight risk.
+Special Detective Unit (SDU) Sgt Gareth Kane objected to bail citing the seriousness of the case and possible flight risk.

 Reporting restrictions

-Michael O’Higgins SC for Ms Smith and Emmett Nolan BL for the State agreed with the order and to ban the media from publishing her address, but allowing reporters to say she would reside at a location in the north east of the country.
+Michael O’Higgins SC for Ms Smith and Emmett Nolan for the State agreed with the order and to ban the media from publishing her address, but allowing reporters to say she would reside at a location in the northeast of the country.

 Wearing a grey overcoat and a black hijab with her face visible, Smith sat behind a glass barrier for most of the bail hearing.